BrownCSCI1230/lab08_trimeshes/README2.md

 Trimeshes are composed of triangles (duh) which are then composed of vertex positions (for rendering the triangle) and normals (for lighting the triangle).

 ### 2.1 A Single Triangle
 As you can probably guess, we render a triangle from a triplet of vertex positions in `std::vector<float> vertexPositions`.
-It's important to note, that in our case, the winding order of the vertices is \~_counter-clockwise_~.
+It's important to note, in our case, the winding order of the vertices is \~_counter-clockwise_~.

 ![vertex positions and triangles][url]